ludocode/onramp/docs/bootstrap-path.md

 We compile it by manually providing all our libc and libo sources to the linker [here](../core/ar/0-cat/build.sh).
 This is the only time this needs to be done.

-We then immediately use it to form the libc and libo into static libraries.
-From now on we can just provide these static archives to the linker so we don't have to list all files anymore.
+We then immediately use it to form the `libc.oa` and `libo.oa` static libraries.
+From now on we can just provide static library archives to the linker so we don't have to list all the library files anymore.

 #### [as/0-basic](../core/as/0-basic/)

-A basic assembler written in object code.
+A basic assembler.
+This is the final tool written in object code.

 This just does straight keyword replacement: `add` is replaced with `70`, `rsp` is replaced with `8C`, and so on.
 It also converts strings to hexadecimal.

-Although this tool is quite trivial, assembly is much more readable.
+Although this tool is quite trivial, the assembly it lets us write is much more readable.
 We can now write larger scale programs.
 From this point on, most programs will span across several source files.